The Department of Orthopedic Surgery at Mayo Clinic's campus in Arizona treats between 7,000 and 10,000 patients annually. Treatments include:

 - Total knee arthroplasty

 The Adult Reconstructive Surgery Fellowship focuses on treatment of the hip and knee.
-At Mayo Clinic in Arizona, the Division of Orthopedic Surgery performs nearly 1,000 orthopedic surgical procedures involving the hip and knee.
+At Mayo Clinic's campus in Arizona, the Department of Orthopedic Surgery performs nearly 1,000 orthopedic surgical procedures each year involving the hip and knee.

 The department includes nine orthopedic specialists.
 Four have subspecialty training in adult reconstructive surgery involving knee and hip injuries, including complete hip replacements.
-During training, the fellow will be supervised by these specialists.
+During training, you are supervised by these specialists.

-In addition to caring for patients in their clinical practices, Mayo Clinic's faculty members are committed to teaching and facilitating the growth of medical knowledge.
-Many of our faculty have published and lectured extensively and are highly regarded in their field.
-Fellows will have direct access to the orthopedic surgery faculty at Mayo Clinic in Arizona throughout training.
+In addition to caring for patients in clinical practice, Mayo Clinic's faculty is committed to teaching and facilitating the growth of medical knowledge.
+Many of our faculty members have published and lectured extensively and are highly regarded in their fields.